ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 Amara.org has a set of useful features that increase a bit your efficiency.
 The most notable ones in our opinion are:

-- keyboard shortcuts such as 'Tab' to play/pause the video, 'Shift+Tab' to go back in the video, 'Ctrl' to create a new subtitle, and 'Shift+Ctrl' to add a line break in a subtitle.
+- keyboard shortcuts such as 'Tab' to play/pause the video, 'Shift+Tab' to go back in the video, 'Ctrl' to create a new subtitle, and 'Shift+Ctrl' to add a line break in a subtitle;
-- automatic deletion of leading whitespaces
+- automatic deletion of leading whitespaces;
+- warnings regarding caption length, number of lines used, and caption reading speed (the longer the caption the longer it has to stay on screen so that viewers can read it!);
+- full versioning of the subtitles, we can still go back through all the subtitle versions we edited.

 #### Missing features